Early struggles too much to overcome as Husker hoops falls to 0-5 in road games

 The Buckeyes made 23 of 32 shots in one stretch to build a 25-point lead with 8:25 left in the game and coasted from there to beat the Huskers 80-68 Tuesday at Value City Arena in Columbus, Ohio.

-Nebraska (7-10, 2-4 Big Ten) went 1-for-9 from three-point range and shot 31 percent in the first half while falling behind 38-25, reminiscent of its 27-point first half at Northwestern on Saturday, when NU shot 30 percent from the floor and fell behind by 15.
+Nebraska (7-10, 2-4 Big Ten) went 1-for-9 from three-point range and shot 31% in the first half while falling behind 38-25, reminiscent of its 27-point first half at Northwestern on Saturday, when NU shot 30% from the floor and fell behind by 15.

 "In the first half we couldn't have missed more layups," said Nebraska coach Fred Hoiberg during his postgame show on the Husker Sports Radio Network.
 "We were getting to the rim on multiple occasions, and you've got to find a way to finish those.